 The cockpit is as comfortable as can be, even with the kayak’s relatively smaller dimensions.
 You have a comfortable inflatable seat to park your rear on, a must for hour-long paddling.

-You can also lean back on the seat’s back rest when idling, even when finding a comfortable position while paddling.
+You can also lean back on the seat’s backrest when idling, even when finding a comfortable position while paddling.

 With the leg-friendly cockpit area, you can actually shift your legs’ positions while idling and paddling.
 Many kayaks don’t have the right leg space, which means cramped sensations in the lower limb.

 The inadequate cargo space is one of the main issues in inferior inflatable kayaks.
-This isn’t so with the Challenger K1 since you have three ways to bring along your gear, supplies and equipment for a few days of kayaking.
+This isn’t so with the Challenger K1 since you have three ways to bring along your gear, supplies, and equipment for a few days of kayaking.

-These are the grab lines on both sides of the kayak for dragging gear in waterproof container; the cargo net at the front for your supplies; and the space beneath your feet to keep your food and drinks handy.
+These are the grab lines on both sides of the kayak for dragging gear in a waterproof container; the cargo net at the front for your supplies; and the space beneath your feet to keep your food and drinks handy.

 The kayak also has an I-beam floor, a design incorporated into Intex kayaks because of its various benefits.
 First, it adds to the overall rigidity of the kayak resulting in greater stability.

-Even when the weather changes from calm to windy, the kayak will maintain its shape instead of folding in the middle, as many inflatable kayaks without an I-beam are at risk of.
+Even when the weather changes from calm to windy, the kayak will maintain its shape instead of a fold in the middle, as many inflatable kayaks without an I-beam are at risk of.
 Second, it adds to your comfort on the cockpit.
 You will be likely to stay in your seat since the kayak is as stable as can be.